IBM/kube101/workshop/Lab2/README.md

 To update and roll back:

-1. Using `kubectl`, you can now update your deployment to use the `v2` image. `kubectl` allows you to change details about existing resources with the `set` subcommand.
+1. Using `kubectl` or `oc`, you can now update your deployment to use the `v2` image. `kubectl` or `oc` allows you to change details about existing resources with the `set` subcommand.
 We can use it to change the image being used.

     ```shell
-    kubectl set image deployment/guestbook guestbook=ibmcom/guestbook:v2
+    oc set image deployment/guestbook guestbook=ibmcom/guestbook:v2
     ```

    Note that a pod could have multiple containers, each with its own name.